- Naples Cafes – Stuck in the 1950s

 - Buy a Travel Guide

 The Naples coffee culture is unique compared to all the other cities that we have visited in the world.
-See what it’s like to drink coffee in Naples Italy at cafes throughout the city and check out our insider tips for drinking coffee in Italy.
+See what it’s like to drink the best coffee in Naples Italy at cafes throughout the city and check out our insider tips for drinking coffee in Italy.

 Previously, we traveled to Italy as typical tourists, sprinting our way through cities, staying just long enough to learn how to say hello and thank you in the native language.